The Blank Slate Internet

 However, where the adaptation is going may now be visible.
 Economic decisions regarding approaches

-funded by government and private sources have been involved in the development
+funded by government and private sources have been involved in the

 of the Internet.
 Some less than optimal

-work is to be expected; we are in a trial and error phase in the development of
+work is to be expected; we are in a trial and error phase in the

 the Semantic Web.
 This sub optimal work